 A planet in a sign other than its own bestows (or disposes) its energetic to the sign's ruling planet.
-Thus, the ruling planet of a sign is called the dispositor for a planet visiting that sign.
-For example, if Mercury were in Leo, the Sun is Mercury's dispositor because the Sun rules Leo.
+Thus, the ruling planet of a sign is called the dispositor for a planet visiting the ruling planet's sign.
+For example, if Mercury were in Leo, Mercury disposes its energetic to the Sun because Sun rules Leo.
+Thus, the Sun is Mercury's dispositor.
 The Sun, or course, can be in a sign other than Leo.
-If it were in Aries, Mars would be its dispositor, because Mars rules Aries.
-If Mars were in a sign other than Aries, the ruler of that sign becomes the dispositor for Mars—creating a chain of disposition.
-If Mars were in Aries however, Mars would be the final dispositor, being its own authority, ending the chain.
+If it were in Cancer, the Moon would be its dispositor, because the Moon rules Cancer.
+If the Moon were in Taurus, Venus would be its dispositor.
+If Venus were in a sign other than Taurus or Libra, the ruler of that sign becomes the dispositor for Venus—creating a chain of disposition.
+If Venus were in Taurus or Libra however, Venus would be the final dispositor, being its own authority, ending the chain.

 Triplicities refer to the trines formed by the four elements, with each trine having two different ruling planets, one for day and one for night.
 Dispositions based on triplicities generally indicate harmonious and fortunate planetary relationships, where things just happen, like the nature of a trine aspect.
 Faces refer to the three decans (10° segments) of each sign, with each decan having its own ruler.
 Terms are based on a sign's division into five segments.